-Joseph J. Cozzone was born in 1922 and grew up in Downingtown, Pennsylvania.
+Joseph J. Cozzone was born on June 4, 1921 and grew up in Downingtown, Pennsylvania.
 His parents imigrated from Italy.
 He was the oldest of six children.
-His mother passed away before Joseph turned eight years old.
+His mother passed away when Joseph was young.

 Joseph entered the Army Air Corps on August 1, 1942.
-After basic training, he completed training as an aircraft mechanic at the Army Air Forces Technical Training Command School at Gulfport Field, Mississippi.
-Joseph then completed training at the Army Air Force Gunnery School in Kingman, Arizona and was promoted to the rank of Sergeant.
+After basic training, he trained as an aircraft mechanic at the Army Air Forces Technical Training Command School at Gulfport Field, MI and also trained at the Army Air Force Gunnery School in Kingman, AZ, after which he was promoted to Sergeant.

-Joseph returned home on his only furlough in early July, 1943.
-He was then shipped overseas and assigned to serve with the 329th Bombardment Squadron of the 93rd Bombardment Group, (part of the Eighth Air Force, 2nd Bombardment division, 20th Combat Bombardment Wing).
+Joseph returned home on his only furlough in July, 194 and was then shipped overseas and assigned to serve with the 329th Bombardment Squadron of the 93rd Bombardment Group, (part of the Eighth Air Force, 2nd Bombardment division, 20th Combat Bombardment Wing).
 The 329th was stationed at Hardwick Airfield in southern England.

-In late May, 1944, Joseph's family received a letter from the War Department stating that Joseph was Killed In Action over Germany.
-Joseph's body was returned to his home country for final burial in November, 1950.
-A Solemn Requiem Mass was held at St Joseph’s Church, with internment at the church cemetary.
-He was buried with full military honors rendered by local Veteran’s groups.
+In late May, 1944, Joseph's family received a letter from the War Department stating that Joseph was killed in Germany.
+He was returned to his home country for final burial in November, 1950. and was buried with full military honors.

-Joseph’s brother, Andrew served in the Marine Corps in the South Pacific.
+Joseph’s brother, Andrew also served in World War II with the Marine Corps in the South Pacific.